 Aloo Sabzi is a spicy potato curry, very popular in India, often served with puris or pappadums.
-This simple yet tasty vegetarian dish is frequently prepared during festivities, including Diwali.
+This simple yet flavorful vegetarian dish is frequently prepared for festivals, including Diwali.
 Naturally gluten-free, Aloo Sabzi is a harmonious blend of tender potatoes, fragrant spices, and a light sauce.
-Easy to make, it is perfect to accompany traditional Indian dishes or to be enjoyed alone.
+Easy to make, it's perfect as a side dish with traditional Indian meals or enjoyed on its own.

 Ingredients